 Of course, you don’t have to do any of these things.
 But when you don’t do them, you roll the dice, and take unnecessary risks.

 For some reason, when people think of IT support, people think differently.
-I alluded to one reason why this may be the case, in Part 1.

 Rather than fix the problems as they arise, why not prevent them before they happen?

 Here’s a stark example of why this is so important…